wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Description:**

-API abuse performed by bots like credential stuffing, fake account creation, content scraping and other malicious actions targeted at your APIs.
+A set of basic bot types that includes server response time increase, fake account creation, scalping, and broken object level authorization (BOLA).

 **Wallarm behavior:**

 Wallarm detects API abuse only if the filtering node has version 4.2 or above.

-The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following bot types by default:
+The [API Abuse Prevention](about-wallarm/api-abuse-prevention.md) module uses the complex bot detection model to detect the following bot types:

-* **API abuse**

-    * Server response time increase
+* API abuse targeted at server response time increase or server unavailability.
+Usually, it is achieved by malicious traffic spikes.
-    * Fake account creation
-    * Scalping
-    * Broken Object Level Authorization (BOLA)

-* **Account takeover**:

-    * Credential cracking
-    * Credential stuffing

-* **Security crawlers**:
-    * Fingerprinting
-    * Footprinting
-    * Vulnerability scanning

-* **Scraping**
+* [Fake account creation](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-019_Account_Creation) and [Spamming](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-017_Spamming) are creation of fake accounts or confirmation of fake content (e.g. feedback).
+Usually, it does not result in service unavailability but slows down or degrades regular business processes, e.g.:

+    * Processing of real user requests by the support team
+    * Collecting real user statistics by the marketing team

+* [Scalping](https://owasp.org/www-project-automated-threats-to-web-applications/assets/oats/EN/OAT-005_Scalping) is characterized by bots making online store products unavailable for real customers, e.g. by reserving all items so that they become out of stock but do not make any profit.
+* [Broken Object Level Authorization (BOLA)](../attacks-vulns-list.md#broken-object-level-authorization-bola).
+Attackers can exploit API endpoints that are vulnerable to broken object level authorization by manipulating the ID of an object that is sent within the request.
+This may lead to unauthorized access to sensitive data.

 For the module to identify anomaly traffic as originating from malicious bots, the module relies on many [metrics](about-wallarm/api-abuse-prevention.md#how-api-abuse-prevention-works).